-Phase II of the SARPcheck Programme consists in the closing of the audit findings.
+Phase II of the SARPcheck Programme consists in the assessment of the adequacy of the operator's closing of the audit findings.
 It is an optional service, however the completion of Phase II shall be reflected in the Registry.
-It is a service provided by any of the SQOs.
+It is a service provided by any of the SQOs except of those SQOs which have conducted Phase I of the same audit or have a conflict of interest, e.g. by having provided consultancy to that operator throughout the previous two years.
 For the audit to be closed, all findings shall be individually closed.
 No action is requested concerning observations.